Lean0mar/RickAndMortyApp/README.md

 <h2 align="left">📄 Features</h2>

-- Browse characters
+- Browse characters.
-- Search for specific characters
+- Search for specific characters.
 - See details about each character, including their image, species, status and more.

 <h2 align="left">💻 Technologies</h2>